aksp08/first_repo/README.md

 13 users liked all 257 photos, indicating extremely high engagement or possible automated activity.

 **Output**

-a.
  Through SQL analysis, the project successfully:

-b.
+a.
 Identified loyal early adopters of the platform

-c.
+b.
 Quantified inactive users and engagement levels

-d.
+c.
 Determined high-performing content through like analysis

-e.
+d.
 Identified trending hashtags for marketing opportunities

-f.
+e.
 Discovered optimal days for marketing campaign launches

-g.
+f.
 Detected potential bot accounts interacting with all platform content

 The results demonstrate how structured SQL queries can transform relational data into actionable insights.

 **Business Recommendations**

 Based on the findings: